18 April 2019: This post has been updated to include summaries of Avengers: Infinity War, Ant-Man & The Wasp, and Captain Marvel.

 - Asgard is entirely destroyed; the few Asgardian survivors left sail towards Earth.
 Potentially sets up the Broxton, Oklahoma/Asgard on Earth storyline from comics.

 - Thor loses his right eye and Mjolnir is destroyed.
 Sets up a side plot in Infinity War.

 - First appearance of Bruce Banner/Hulk since Age of Ultron

 - Thor gains full control of his powers, and basically goes into the Avatar State, except with lightning.

 Prince T’Challa ascends to the throne of Wakanda after Helmut Zemo assassinated the previous king T’Chaka.
 His first order of business is to track down the wanted thief and murderer Ulysses Klaue and bring him to Wakanda for trial.
 American ex-Marine Erik “Killmonger’ Stephens rescues Klaue, but shortly thereafter kills him and demands an audience with T’Challa as a reward.
 Stephens reveals that he is T’Challa’s cousin, and successfully defeats T’Challa in ritual combat, thereby seizing the Wakandan throne.
 Stephens orders Wakandan weapons to be sent all over the world to liberate all people of African descent from white oppressors.
-T’Challa joins forces with his rival Wakandan tribe and stages a successful revolution against Stephens, who allows himself to die rather than live as a Wakandan prisoner.
+T’Challa joins forces with his rival Wakandan tribe, the Jabari, and stages a successful revolution against the upstart usurper.
+T’Challa fatally wounds Stephens during the fight and offers to save his life, but Stephens allows himself to die rather than live as a Wakandan prisoner.